caarmen/TestAlarmManager/README.md

 Summary:
 --------
 Alarms are not scheduled at the proper time in the following cumulative conditions:
-* The alarm is scheduled in the future at a multiple of 5 minutes plus or minus 5 seconds AND
+* The alarm is scheduled in the future at 600 seconds AND
 * The applicationId does NOT contain the word "alarm" AND